dimitri-edel/dte-workout-app/README.md

 Workout journal with django

 ## Pylint and PEP8
 For some reason pylint gives me the no-name-in-module error for some packages, even though the classes are clearly defined in those files.
 I have not figured out why yet.
-So I decided to supress the warnings in the code base.
+So I decided to suppress the warnings in the code base.

 ## Creating django project
 First and foremost, because I work locally it is good practice to set up a virtual environment, so that the packages for this project are installed into the project folder(a sub-folder named 'venv') instead of having them  installed globally on this machine.

 ### Setting up the environment
 Step one: Create virtual environment in folder named **venv**.
 Step two: Select the virtual environment in IDE.
 I am using VS Code on a windows workstation.
-So for me it is Ctrl+Shift+P fowllowed by 'Select Interpreter'.
+So for me it is Ctrl+Shift+P followed by 'Select Interpreter'.

 ![vs code select interpreter](documentation/images/vs_code_select_interpreter.png)

 ![vs code select interpreter 1](documentation/images/vs_code_select_interpreter_1.png)

-On a linux machine it is necessary to enter the follwing instruction in the terminal:
+On a linux machine it is necessary to enter the following instruction in the terminal:
 <code>source ./venv/bin/activate</code>

 Step three:  Install django.
 I am using version 4.2.2